anuragsharma2401/Hadoop-setup-script/README.md

 - `sudo` privileges.

 ## 📥 Installation
-You can run this script directly from GitHub or download it manually:
+The script can be downloaded manually or executed directly on your local machine using a raw GitHub link:

 ```bash
 wget https://raw.githubusercontent.com/anuragsharma2401/Hadoop-setup-script/refs/heads/main/hadoop_setup.sh